Section 1: Questions about admission to the programme

 What about tuition fees and living costs in partner universities?

 Costs of studying at the partner university vary between host universities.
-Some ask for additional tuition fees, but we have agreements with some to waive fees for our students.
-We have best experience with Poznan (no fees).
-Trento also does not levy any additional fees, as does not Paris.
+Some ask for additional tuition fees, but we have agreements with most to waive fees for our students.
+We have best experience with Poznan, Trento, Lappeenranta, Krakow, Gliwice, and Paris.
 A small fee is negotiated with Wuhan University of Technology and Science (China).
-Central European University Budapest (Hungary) and University of Hyderabad (India) both ask for significant fees.
+Central European University Budapest (Hungary) and University of Hyderabad (India) and the Higher School of Economics in Moscow ask for significant fees.

 Section 3: Questions about programme regulations